President Trump is coming to Charlotte today. Here’s what he’ll do.

 Drivers who need to get to the airport should use Little Rock Road, Interstate 85 or northbound Interstate 485 to Wilkinson Boulevard, police said.

-Trump will headline a fundraiser at Carmel Country Club, with the most expensive tickets going for $25,000.
-He’s raising money for two Republican congressional candidates in competitive races, Mark Harris and Rep. Ted Budd.
-They’ve both been out-raised by their Democratic opponents, Kathy Manning and Dan McCready, as Democrats seek to retake control of the U.S. House this fall.
+It will be Trump’s first trip to Charlotte since the March funeral of the Rev. Billy Graham.
+It comes two years before the president could return for the 2020 Republican convention.

-At CPCC, Trump is expected to sign an executive order directing the departments of labor and the treasury to examine ways to make it ease regulations and make it simpler for small businesses to join together and form pooled 401 (k) plans.
+On Friday, Trump will first deliver remarks at Central Piedmont Community College’s Harris Conference Center.
+There he’s expected to sign an executive order directing the departments of labor and the treasury to examine ways to make it ease regulations and make it simpler for small businesses to join together and form pooled 401 (k) plans.
 So-called “multiple employer plans” could make it cheaper for small employers to offer retirement savings options for their employees, administration officials said.

 Any changes won’t take effect immediately, but would follow new rules for such plans written by the Labor and the Treasury departments.